R0b0ticRabb1t/A-Level-Bio-Chem-Notes/Biology/3 Enzymes/3 Enzymes.md

 Enzymes are biological [[Catalysts]], very important for organisms to function.

->[!important] They are [[Proteins]] that are globular in structure, that catalyze almost all reactions in living things, by reducing their *activation energy*.
+>[!important] They are [[Protein]] that are globular in structure, that catalyze almost all reactions in living things, by reducing their *activation energy*.

 - [[Intracellular Enzymes]]
 - [[Extracellular Enzymes]]